kiwi-src/tiny-xgboost/README_MATH.md

 labels = [0, 0]
 ```

-In case all labels are 0 there is no minima.
+In case all labels are 0 the loss is minimized by choosing an infinite small weight.

 <img src="images/labels_0_0.png" width="50%"/>